Zoot suit: Hepcats

 The suits were first associated with African-Americans in communities such as Harlem, Chicago, and Detroit in the 1930s, but were made popular nationwide by Jazz and Jump blues musicians in the 1940s.
 According to the Oxford English Dictionary, the word "zoot" probably comes from African American Vernacular English and reduplication of suit.
 The origin of the zoot suit has been disputed throughout the years.
-Essentially, Zoot suits were just oversized or baggy suits, frequently seen with loud colors.
+Essentially, early versions of the Zoot suits were just oversized or baggy suits, frequently seen with loud colors.
 Over time, it became tailored to have its own distinctive look.
-There was no one designer in creating the zoot suits; however, many tailors have taken credit for the definitive style.
+There was no one designer in creating the zoot suits; however, many tailors have taken credit for the definitive style and capitalized on it.
 Harold C. Fox, a Chicago clothier and big-band trumpeter; Charles Klein and Vito Bagnato of New York City; Louis Lettes, a Memphis tailor; and Nathan (Toddy) Elkus, a Detroit retailer.
 Harold C. Fox has given inspirational credit to African American teenagers for the Zoot Suits.
 He was quoted as saying, "The zoot was not a costume or uniform from the world of entertainment.
 It came right off the street and out of the ghetto."

 "A Zoot Suit (For My Sunday Gal)" was a 1942 song written by L. Wolfe Gilbert and Bob O'Brien.
 Jazz bandleader Cab Calloway frequently wore zoot suits on stage, including some with exaggerated details, such as extremely wide shoulders or overly draped jackets.
 He wore one in the 1943 film Stormy Weather.
 In his dictionary, Cab Calloway's Cat-ologue: A "Hepster's" Dictionary (1938), he called the zoot suit "the ultimate in clothes.
 The only totally and truly American civilian suit."